itszerrin/GPT-for-AI-sites/README.md

 3. I have no influence over the ``gpt4free`` module and any errors that occur from it are unfixable by me.

 4. The ``Chat Memory`` function does not seem to work at the moment.

-5. If you get an error about "utf-8 decoding", simply generate again.
-No need to restart the server.

 ## Copyright